-- 4.3(d)Additional right-in/right-out vehicle access points from 338 Avenue into the commercial area may be provided and will be determined at the NASP stage at the discretion of the Town of Okotoks. - 4.3(e) The Neighbourhood Hub shall be well-connected to the surrounding residential area through a network of pathways and walkways that provide convenient and safe connections for active modes of transportation. - 4.3(f) The Neighbourhood Hub should be comprehensively planned and should include the following uses: - Community commercial uses - Medium or High-density residential development - A public open space/amenity space - 4.3(g)Proposed land uses within the Neighbourhood Hub shall be in accordance with the Town of Okotoks MDP policies and Land Use Bylaw.
-The Neighbourhood Hub may include land uses such as recreational uses, office, institutional uses, or other compatible uses. - 4.3(h) The Commercial Area shall consist of predominantly small and medium format retail uses and may consist of other compatible employment uses such as personal, professional, medical, and financial services. - 4.3(i) The Commercial Area within the Neighbourhood Hub shall be a minimum of 10 acres in size.
+- 4.3(e) The Neighbourhood Hub shall be well-connected to the surrounding residential area through a network of pathways and walkways that provide convenient and safe connections for active modes of transportation. - 4.3(f) The Neighbourhood Hub should be comprehensively planned and should include the following uses: Community commercial uses Medium or High-density residential development A public open space/amenity space - 4.3(g) Proposed land uses within the Neighbourhood Hub shall be in accordance with the Town of Okotoks MDP policies and Land Use Bylaw, including policies concerning electric vehicle charging stations.
+The Neighbourhood Hub may include land uses such as recreational activities, commercial uses, office, institutional uses, or other compatible uses. - 4.3(h) Drive-thru businesses are generally discouraged; however, consideration for a drive-thru business(es) may be granted where suitable design solutions can be provided to the satisfaction of the Approving Authority.
+Drive-thru policies to minimize disruption to pedestrian connectivity through appropriate design solutions shall be explored at the NASP stage and be in alignment with the MDP and LUB. - 4.3 (i) The commercial area shall consist of predominantly small and medium format retail uses and may consist of other compatible employment uses such as personal, professional, medical, and financial services. - 4.3(j) The commercial area within the Neighbourhood Hub shall be a minimum of 10 acres in size.

-- 4.3(j) The exact land area size and commercial floor area of the Commercial Area will be determined through subsequent analysis at the Neighbourhood Area Structure Plan (NASP) stage. - 4.3(k)Medium and high-density residential uses should be located adjacent to or incorporated within the Neighbourhood Hub. - 4.3(1)Public plazas and gathering spaces should be comprehensively planned within the Neighbourhood Hub to create focal points and promote community interaction. - 4.3(m) A public art component should be incorporated into either the gateway entrances, the park system or the Neighbourhood Hub to enhance the sense of place. - 4.3(n) Community amenities (such as schools, recreational areas, churches, and open spaces) should be linked to the Neighbourhood Hub via an interconnected regional and local pathway system. - 4.3(o) Design guidelines for the Neighbourhood Hub should be prepared at the NASP stage to ensure overall design consistency within the Neighbourhood Area. - 4.3(p) At the NASP stage, a conceptual layout of the Neighbourhood Hub shall be provided.
+- 4.3(k) The exact land area size and commercial floor area of the commercial area will be determined through subsequent analysis at the Neighbourhood Area Structure Plan (NASP) stage. - 4.3(I) Medium and high-density residential uses should be located adjacent to or incorporated within the Neighbourhood Hub. - 4.3(m) Public plazas and gathering spaces should be comprehensively planned within the Neighbourhood Hub to create focal points and promote community interaction. - 4.3(n) A public art component should be incorporated into the gateway entrances, the park system or the Neighbourhood Hub to enhance the sense of place. - 4.3(o) Community amenities (such as schools, recreational areas, churches, and open spaces) should be linked to the Neighbourhood Hub via an interconnected regional and local pathway system. - 4.3(p) Design guidelines for the Neighbourhood Hub should be prepared at the NASP stage to ensure overall design consistency within the Neighbourhood Area. - 4.3(q) At the NASP stage, a conceptual layout of the Neighbourhood Hub shall be provided.
 Sites should be designed so that buildings in the Hub that front or back onto major roadways such as 32nd Street and 338th Avenue are oriented toward adjacent roadways, designed with a high level of architectural detail, and provide screening of surface parking lots where possible.

-4.4 Employment Area
+4.4 Community B - Employment Area

-The purpose of the Employment Area is to provide for a range of employment uses in the form of regional commercial uses, prestige industrial, or light industrial uses.
-Industrial uses are generally high employment generators and inclusion of these services with the Trilogy Plains area further enhances the concept of a complete community.
+The purpose of the Employment Area within Community B is to provide for a range of employment uses in the form of regional commercial uses, prestige industrial, or light industrial uses.
+Industrial uses are generally high employment generators and inclusion of these services within the Trilogy Plains area further enhances the concept of a complete community.
 Employment uses also help support a thriving Okotoks economy.

 Regional serving commercial development is usually comprised of one or more "large format" retailers plus a host of complementary stores, restaurants, and services within a comprehensively designed development.
 Regional commercial uses require a high level of regional accessibility, large traffic volumes, and strong visibility.
-If further market analysis at the Neighbourhood Area Structure Plan stage determines a regional commercial area is warranted, an ideal location is the north-eastern portion of the plan area, adjacent to 338 Avenue and 48 Street.
+If further market analysis at the Neighbourhood Area Structure Plan stage determines a regional commercial area is warranted, an ideal location is the northeastern portion of the Plan Area, adjacent to 338 Avenue and 48 Street.